elastic/examples/k8s-observability-with-eck/README.md

 * Group by Namespace
 * click on `guestbook`

-All of the guestbook pods will have logs.
+All of the guestbook pods will have logs and metrics.

 ## Look at details in Monitoring app